 The Director-General's post goes on to explain that although PSLE is an important checkpoint for Primary students, they should not let it overwhelm them, or it will become a problem of frightening proportions.
 Children will build resilience by learning from the right perspectives and attitudes shown by schools, teachers, and parents as they approach such milestones, she concluded.

-According to Ms Liew, students will have many more opportunities to blossom and grow at their own pace throughout their education journey when Full Subject-Based Banding and multiple post-secondary pathways are implemented in secondary schools from 2024.
+According to Ms. Liew, students will have many more opportunities to blossom and grow at their own pace throughout their education journey when Full Subject-Based Banding and multiple post-secondary pathways are implemented in secondary schools in 2024.